 What does a day in the life of a Trustee feel like?

 Trying to imagine what being a Trustee would be like?
 Fantastic!
 A normal day as a Student Trustee might involve:

 A week before a meeting of the Trustee Board, you receive an email including all of the items for discussion and some papers for the meeting.

 Taking some time, you look over the attachments learning about the exciting progress we're making as a Union and hearing about our plans and aspirations too.

 As you read, you keep a note of things you don't understand and questions you want to ask.

 On the day of the meeting, after you last leture in the new Catalyst building you head over to the Student's Union

 As you're greeted by your fellow trustees, you grab a freshly made drink from Squeezebox, before settling into our meeting room

-Led by Hannah, as a team you begin to work through each item, discussing each element and asking the questions you jotted down before.
+Led by Olayemi, as a team you begin to work through each item, discussing each element and asking the questions you jotted down before.

 A couple of items include choices for the board to make, and you take a vote on those papers, offering your thoughts and suggestions.